red-machine-games/raw-markdown-documentation/docs/api/examples.md

     }
 }
 ```
-Here CF awaits for 4 nodes: `send` - what to send to opponent, `modify` - set of root nodes of gameplay model to modify, `gameOver` - says that it is time and `battleJournal` - an any-schema data to persist into battle journal.
+Here CF awaits for 4 nodes: `send` - what to send to the opponent, `modify` - set of root nodes of gameplay model to modify, `gameOver` - says that it is time and `battleJournal` - an any-schema data to persist into the battle journal.
 To diversify responsibilities we don't handle game over here, we only can change the gameplay model to `{ gameIsOver: true, ... }`.
-After that this model goes strict to `pvpCheckGameOver.js` cloud function.
+After that, this model goes strict to `pvpCheckGameOver.js` cloud function.

 ### Developing `pvpCheckGameOver.js` cloud function

-It has narrow resposibility set just to say whether game is over by checking the gameplay model.
+It has a narrow responsibility set just to say whether the game is over by checking the gameplay model.
 Global argument `#!js args.theModel` is the only available here.

 With PvP enabled the code base is filled with `pvpCheckGameOver.js` cloud function by default:
 ```javascript
 PvpResponse(args.theModel.gameIsOver ? true : null);
 ```
-To consider game over just return plain object or any positive value
+To consider game over just returns a plain object or any positive value

 ### Developing `pvpGameOverHandler.js` cloud function

 Handles game over right after `pvpCheckGameOver.js`.
 The next global arguments available: `#!js args.opponentIsBot` - whether opponent is fictive, `#!js args.theModel` - previously generated gameplay model, `#!js args.humanIdA` - opponent A's Human ID and `#!js args.humanIdB` - opponent B's Human ID.
-During this CF you can get and modify profiles, ratings and add battle jounrla entries.
+During this CF you can get and modify profiles, ratings and add battle journal entries.
 You should finish execution by calling `#!js PvpResponse` but no argument required.

 With PvP enabled the code base is filled with `pvpGameOverHandler.js` cloud function by default:
 ```javascript